SkylarZhao6/EvernoteGuide/_posts/2012-12-25-Explore_functions.md

 layout: nil
 ---

-# Explore functions such as “Share with me, tags and trash and shortcut”
+# Explore functions such as “Share with me, tags and shortcut”

 ___